When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The rear finish is prone to fingerprints, but it’s nothing that a quick wipe won’t fix.
 Flip it around and you’ve got the screen, with the power button, volume controls, USB-C charging port, and headphone socket placed on the top in portrait mode.

 My only real gripe with the design is the placement of these buttons, as I quite often find myself accidentally turning off the display with my palm in landscape mode.
-That’s not ideal when you’re trying for a Call of Duty killstreak or in the waiting to find out the latest Traitors cliffhanger.
+That’s not ideal when you’re on a roll in Fortnite or waiting to find out the latest Traitors cliffhanger.
 It’s something I eventually got used to.

 Amazon Fire HD 10 tablet leaning on a plant pot, showing screen